 \subsection{About the lattice of stable matchings}

 We start by discussing known features of the poset of stable matchings obtained via an associated partial order.
 For an extensive treatment of this topic, see~\cite{Irving}.
 Throughout this section, we fix a marriage instance $T$.
-Define the following domination relationship between matchings: that is, all agents in $X$ weakly prefer $M'$ to $M$.
-If, in addition, there exists at least one agent $x\in X$ such that $M(x)<_x M'(x)$ (or, equivalently, if $M'\neq M$), then we write $M\prec_X M'$.
-We similarly define the relations $M'\preceq_Y M$ and $M'\prec_Y M$.
+Define the following domination relationship between matchings: That is, all agents in $X$ weakly prefer $M'$ to $M$.
+If, in addition, there exists at least one agent $x\in X$ such that $M(x)>_x M'(x)$ (or, equivalently, if $M'\neq M$), then we write $M\succ_X M'$.
+We symmetrically define the relations $M\succeq_Y M'$ and $M\succ_Y M'$.

-\begin{theorem} Let $Z \in \{X,Y\}$. $({\cal S}(T),\preceq_Z)$ forms a distributive lattice.
-Its greatest element is denoted by $M^T_Z$ (or simply $M_Z$) and called the \emph{$Z$-optimal} stable matching. $({\cal S}(T),\preceq_X)$ is called the \emph{lattice of stable matchings}, and satisfies the following two properties, defined next: it is closed under the join and meet operators, and it satisfies the opposition of interests. \end{theorem}
+\begin{theorem} Let $Z \in \{X,Y\}$. $({\cal S}(T),\succeq_Z)$ forms a distributive lattice.
+Its greatest element is denoted by $M^T_Z$ (or simply $M_Z$) and called the \emph{$Z$-optimal} stable matching. $({\cal S}(T),\succeq_Z)$ satisfies the following two properties, defined next: it is closed under the join and meet operators, and it satisfies the opposition of interests. $({\cal S}(T),\succeq_X)$ is called the \emph{lattice of stable matchings} \end{theorem}

 \paragraph{The join and meet operators.} Given two matchings $M, M'$, we let their \emph{join} be i.e., every agent in $X$ is paired with their better partner among $M$ and $M'$, and their \emph{meet} be i.e., every agent in $Y$ is paired with their better partner among $M$ and $M'$.
-Note that, in general, the join (resp.~meet) of two matchings is not a matching.
-A set of matchings ${\cal M}'\subseteq \M(T)$ is \emph{closed} wrt the join (resp.~meet) operator if, for every $M,M'$, we have that $M\lor M' \in {\cal M}'$ (resp., $M\land M' \in {\cal M}')$.
+Note that, in general, the join (resp., meet) of two matchings is not a matching.
+A set of matchings ${\cal M}'\subseteq \M(T)$ is \emph{closed} wrt the join (resp., meet) operator if, for every $M,M' \in \M'$, we have that $M\lor M' \in {\cal M}'$ (resp., $M\land M' \in {\cal M}')$.

 \paragraph{Opposition of interests.} A set of matchings ${\cal M}'\subseteq \M(T)$ satisfies the \emph{opposition of interests} if for any $M,M'\in \M'$, $M\succeq_X M'$ if and only if $M'\succeq_Y M$.